Instructions for Authors

-All submissions, including revisions, must be accompanied by a disclosure statement.
+All submissions, including revisions, must be accompanied by this JLE disclosure statement form.
+Only this form may be used.
 This requirement applies even when the authors have no relevant interests to disclose.
-Authors must provide a separate disclosure statement for each coauthor at the time of submission.
+Authors must provide a separate JLE disclosure statement form for each coauthor at the time of submission.
 The statements must also disclose if Institutional Review Board approval was obtained for the project, and if not, the reasons.
-Submissions that do not include these statements will be considered incomplete and will not be reviewed.
+Submissions that do not include the JLE disclosure statement form will be considered incomplete and will not be reviewed.
 See the JLE’s disclosure policy for details.

 It is the policy of the JLE to publish papers only if the data used in the analysis are clearly and precisely documented and are readily available to any researcher for purposes of replication.
 Authors of accepted papers that contain empirical work, simulations, or experimental work must provide to the JLE, prior to publication, the data, programs, and other details of the computations sufficient to permit replication.
 These will be posted on the JLE Web site.
 Your cover letter should indicate to the editors at the time of submission if the data used in a paper are proprietary or if, for some other reason, the requirements above cannot be met.
 See the JLE’s data policy for details.